pycom/pycom-documentation/chapter/pytrackpysense/apireference/sleep.md

 <function>pytrack.get_sleep_remaining()</function>

-In the event of a sleep session that was awoken by an asynchronous event (Accelerometer, INT pin or Reset button) the approximate sleep remaining interval can be found out.
+In the event of a sleep session that was awoken by an asynchronous event (Accelerometer, INT pin or Reset button) the approximate sleep remaining interval (expressed in **seconds**) can be found out.
 The user has to manually use **setup_sleep()** to configure the next sleep interval.

 <function>pytrack.get_wake_reason()</function>